 No outside capital was needed.
 Only a lockbox, three keys and some basic financial training.
-A quarter-century later, CARE VSLA members are doing the rest.
-Numbering more than 5 million strong across Africa and other parts of the globe, they are turning financial independence into better lives — for themselves, their families and their communities.
+Over a quarter-century later, CARE VSLA members are doing the rest.
+Numbering almost 6.7 million strong across Africa and other parts of the globe, they are turning financial independence into better lives — for themselves, their families and their communities.

 Dreaming with Eyes Wide Open

 One family.
 Three generations.
 And a village called Kagadama.